List of McDonald's products: McChicken

 A McChicken is a mildly spicy breaded and seasoned chicken sandwich which is also offered in a spicier variant (the Hot n' Spicy) in some markets.
 The sandwich is made from 100% ground white meat chicken, mayonnaise, and shredded lettuce, on a toasted bun.
 A full-size version was introduced in 1980, later removed, and reintroduced in 1988.
 In some markets, it is not spicy, and in others, a cajun spiced version is also offered.
 It remains one of the biggest sellers, just behind the Big Mac.
 The larger sandwich was replaced with the Crispy Chicken Deluxe in 1996, and brought back in 1998 in the current smaller size, and marketed as the Cajun (Style) McChicken.
+In Philippines the McChicken Sandwich contains around 371 calories.
 In Australia, the average serving size for a McChicken is 185 g.
 In Canada, it remains a full-size sandwich, while the US' smaller version is sold there as the Junior Chicken.

 McNuggets

 Chicken McNuggets were introduced in 1983 as a replacement for the McChicken.
 They are small, breaded and seasoned chicken chunks served with dipping sauces of barbecue, sweet n' sour, honey, and hot mustard.
 McNuggets are available in four, six, ten (originally nine), or twenty pieces.
 In some regions, such as Australia, they are available in three, six, ten or twenty-four pieces.
 Occasionally, they are made available in 40- or 50-piece packs on a promotional basis.
 While made from a combination of white and dark meat until 2003, they are now made only with white meat.
 In 2011, five new dipping sauces were introduced and added to the line-up: sweet chili, honey mustard, spicy buffalo, and creamy ranch.
 With the addition of these new dipping sauces, McDonald's began phasing out the hot mustard sauce, and by February 2014, it had been discontinued in most U.S. markets, while in Quebec, Canada, at least, the original four dipping sauces (barbecue, sweet 'n sour, hot mustard and honey) persist as of 2018.
 As recently as of 2020, McDonald's has introduced "spicy" versions of this cult classic.
-Spicy McNuggets were added on 18 June 2015 in Singapore alongside curry sauce for dipping, to be eventually discontinued in 2021.
+Spicy McNuggets were added on June 18, 2015, in Singapore alongside curry sauce for dipping, only for them to be eventually discontinued in 2021.